Contact us whenever you need it!

 Definition of default surrogate consent

-Default surrogate consent refers to the legal provision that specifies who is authorized to make critical healthcare decisions on behalf of the patient.
-Essentially, this person was not appointed as a surrogate decision-maker using legal documentation such as a durable medical power of attorney.
+Default surrogate consent refers to the legal provision that specifies who is authorized to make critical healthcare decisions on the patient’s behalf.
+Essentially, this person was not appointed as a surrogate decision maker through legal documentation such as a durable medical power of attorney.

 The default surrogate consent provision prevents families from going into a judicial guardianship proceeding for lacking an advanced directive form.
 This leeway allows the physician to consult a designated person or people who can convey your wishes.

 The default surrogate consent laws establish the hierarchy and may vary by state and jurisdiction.
-Generally, the following is the order that the law authorizes a surrogate decision maker:
+Generally, the following is the order in which the law authorizes a surrogate decision maker:

 1. Spouse/domestic partner